yt-project/yt/doc/source/examining/loading_data.rst

 Arepo Data
 ----------

-Arepo data is currently treated as a special case of Gadget data.
-Currently, only Arepo HDF5 snapshots are supported.
-The gas cells in Arepo data are treated as SPH particles, and have smoothing lengths assigned using the following prescription for a given gas cell :math:`i`:
+Arepo data is currently treated as SPH data.
+The gas cells have smoothing lengths assigned using the following prescription for a given gas cell :math:`i`:

 .. math::